Apple iPhone 14 Pro Max Review: The best iPhone... so far!

 - Quick Actions with text captured from the camera;

-- Photos - lift subject from background with Siri Knowledge;
+- Photos - lift the subject from the background with Siri Knowledge;

 - Share digital keys in Wallet;

-The iPhone 14 Pro Max should technically get at least 5 years of software support, which means that you would be able to rely on it well until 2027, and probably even longer in the best case scenario.
+The iPhone 14 Pro Max should technically get at least five years of software support, which means that you would be able to rely on it well until 2027, and probably even longer in the best-case scenario.

 iPhone 14 Pro Max Battery